Employee Compensation: A Guide for Global Employers

 High salaries can attract and retain talent, but according to some studies, it’s not enough to provide a positive employee experience.
 The link between company culture and an employee compensation package is more focused on the benefits you offer.

-If you have mental health programs and coaching, or sports evenings and gym memberships, you send a clear message about the values of your company.
-If you offer team bonuses rather than individual ones, you tell the world you value teamwork more than individual successes.
+For example, if you offer mental health programs and coaching, or sports evenings and gym memberships, you send a clear message about the values of your company.

 The backbone of a solid compensation strategy